 This new flat-track inspired Indian is powered by a new liquid-cooled 1,203cc, 60-degree V-twin and is said to weigh less than 500 pounds.
 Bring on the sideways hooligan action, we say!
 Pricing starts at $12,999 for the standard model and $14,999 for the up-spec S version.

-The potent ZX-6R gets a standard quick shifter, new styling with twin LED headlights and taillight, new instrumentation and new gear ratios for better low-end power.
-Perhaps the biggest news, though, is the price: starting at only $9,999, the ZX-6R is the new bargain in the supersport market.
+Kawasaki’s potent, 636cc Ninja ZX-6R gets a standard quickshifter, new styling with twin LED headlights and taillight, new instrumentation and new gear ratios for better low-end power.
+Perhaps the biggest news, though, is the price: starting at only $9,999, the Ninja ZX-6R is the new bargain in the supersport market.

 2019 KTM 690 Enduro R

-KTM’s capable “dirt bike with lights” gets a new chassis that lowers seat height to just 35.8 inches while keeping the same suspension travel, and it gets new styling based on the off-road EXC family for a more aggressive look.
+KTM’s capable “dirt bike with lights” gets the new Dynamic LC4 690cc liquid-cooled single with less vibration and more power, a PASC slipper clutch, a new chassis that lowers seat height slightly to 35.8 inches while keeping the same suspension travel and new styling based on the off-road EXC family for a more aggressive look.

 2019 KTM 690 SMC R